nkonstantinou/nkonstantinou_website/content/authors/admin/_index.md

 - Researcher
 ---

 I direct the `Brain and Cognitive Science (BaCS)` lab at the `Department of Rehabilitation Sciences, Cyprus University of Technology (CUT)`, based in Limassol, Cyprus.
-BaCS' research is focused on attention, working memory and perception in healthy people and patients with stroke, traumatic brain injury, chronic pain, anxiety, and conduct disorder.
+BaCS' research is focused on attention, working memory and perception in healthy people and patients with neurological and psychiatric disorders.
 We employ behavioural experimental methods together with neuroimaging (MRI) and non-invasive brain stimulation (TMS, tDCS) methods.